Talha-Fasih-Khan/Medical-Insurance-Premium-Prediction-with-Machine-Learning/README.md

-# Project Name
-This project is a part of the [Data Science Working Group](http://datascience.codeforsanfrancisco.org) at [Code for San Francisco](http://www.codeforsanfrancisco.org).
-Other DSWG projects can be found at the [main GitHub repo](https://github.com/sfbrigade/data-science-wg).
+# Medical Insurance Premium Prediction with Machine Learning

-#### -- Project Status: [Active, On-Hold, Completed]
+#### -- Project Status: [Completed]

 ## Project Intro/Objective
-The purpose of this project is ________.
-(Describe the main goals of the project and potential civic impact.
-Limit to a short paragraph, 3-6 Sentences)

-### Partner
-* [Name of Partner organization/Government department etc..]
-* Website for partner
-* Partner contact: [Name of Contact], [slack handle of contact if any]
-* If you do not have a partner leave this section out
+The purpose of this project was to create predictive models capable of estimating health insurance costs for individuals.
+By leveraging machine learning algorithms and techniques, we aimed to develop accurate models that could assist in assessing insurance premiums and understanding the impact of different variables on the costs.

 ### Methods Used
 * Inferential Statistics